 Next I applied a Gaussian blur filter to give it the appearance of lens flare.

 Filter, Blur, Gaussian Blur.
-I set mini 120 px.
+I set mine to 120 px.

 To get the desired effect I cycled through the blending styles for the layer and picked the one I liked the most, which happened to be “hard light”